Tinkerforge/doc/source/Software/Firmwares_And_Plugins.rst

 new firmware.

 .. note::
- If you have problems using SAM-BA on linux, you should take a look at `this site <http://www.at91.com/linux4sam/bin/view/Linux4SAM/SoftwareTools>`__.
+ If you have problems using SAM-BA on Linux, you should take a look at `this site <http://www.at91.com/linux4sam/bin/view/Linux4SAM/SoftwareTools>`__.
- It contains tips for older linux versions and help for various distributions.
+ It contains tips for older Linux versions and help for various distributions.

- Also, if you have an old linux kernel you may need to install the kernel driver from
+ Also, if you have an old Linux kernel you may need to install the kernel driver from
  `here <http://www.embedded-it.de/en/microcontroller/eNet-sam7X.php>`__
  (at the bottom: "SAM-BA Linux USB driver ")